dagger/dagger/docs/current/guides/757394-use-service-containers.md

 import TabItem from "@theme/TabItem";
 import Embed from '@site/src/components/atoms/embed.js'

-# Use Service Containers in Dagger
+# Use Services in Dagger

 :::warning
 Dagger v0.8.8 includes a breaking change for binding service containers to containers.
 You must call `Container.service()` (Node.js and Python) or `Container.Service()` (Go) to get a service instead of binding directly to a container.
-See the section on [binding container services to containers](#bind-container-services-to-containers) for examples.
+See the section on [binding container services to containers](#bind-service-containers-to-containers) for examples.
 :::

 ## Introduction